axone-protocol/docs/docs/whitepaper/introduction.md

 ### What is a Data Space ?

 A Data Space is a digital common that makes data and services (algorithms, computing resources, etc.) available to the community, based on shared governance, for the creation of knowledge.
-The governance garantees the individual and collective interests of the participants, who retain the sovereignty of their resources.
+The governance guarantees the individual and collective interests of the participants, who retain the sovereignty of their resources.

 A Data Space consists of three elements: